 Do I need to submit new photos?

-Yes – the photo on your new ASIC must be less than 6 months old at the time of issue; this means you will be required to submit new passport photos as instructed on the application form (please ensure the photos are secured to the page with sticky tape and that the sticky tape does not cover any part of the image in the photo).
+Yes.
+The photo on your new ASIC must be less than six months old at the time of issue.
+This means you will be required to submit new passport photos as instructed on the application form (please ensure the photos are secured to the page with sticky tape and that the sticky tape does not cover any part of the image in the photo).